Utah death-row inmate back in court over trial questions

 OGDEN, Utah (AP) — A Utah death-row inmate is heading back to court to determine if he had ineffective legal counsel and if The Church of Jesus Christ of Latter-day Saints meddled in his 2015 trial.

-Court documents say Lovell killed Joyce Yost in 1985 to prevent her from testifying after he raped her.
+Lovell killed Joyce Yost in 1985 to prevent her from testifying after he had been charged with raping her, according to court documents.
+Authorities said he tried to hire two other people to kill Yost before deciding to carry out the murder himself.

-The Utah Supreme Court ruled in 2011 that Lovell could withdraw his plea, leading to the 2015 jury trial.
+Lovell then sought to withdraw his guilty plea, and the Utah Supreme Court ruled in 2011 that he could do so.

+The case went to trial, and a jury convicted Lovell.
+He was sentenced to death again.

-The hearings aim to determine if Lovell's attorneys did their jobs properly and if the church asked ecclesiastical leaders to not testify.
+The Utah Supreme Court in 2017 heard the case again and sent it back to a district court to address if Lovell's attorneys did their jobs properly and if the church asked ecclesiastical leaders to not testify.

+Lovell says one of his former attorneys failed to properly prepare witnesses for trial.
+The attorney was assigned to contact 18 witnesses to testify, but a complaint claims he only contacted two.

+A former prison bishop, John "Jack" Newton, said during a hearing earlier this month that church leadership suggested it would be preferable if he did not testify on behalf of Lovell at the 2015 trial.
+Newton worked with Lovell at the Utah State Prison.

 Information from: Standard-Examiner, http://www.standard.net